 Almost any mobile machine can be transformed into an autonomous vehicle, by simply integrating a small hardware package into it.
 Hardware packages begin with a controller.

 The choice is yours – one autopilot for any mission.
-A firmware update is all it takes to repurpose your hardware into a different role.

 Software is your interface to the controller.
 Also called a Ground Control Station (GCS), the software can run on PC’s or mobile devices.